microsoft/qsharp-language/Specifications/QIR/Callables.md

 Any captured values need to remain alive as long as the callable value exists, and correspondingly may also need to be unreferenced when the type information for the captured values cannot be statically determined.
 Upon creation, a table with two function pointers is hence associated with a callable value.

 Like the implementation table, the table is defined as global constant with a unique name.
-It contains two pointers of type `void(%Tuple*, i64)*`; the first one points to the function for modifying the reference counts of captured values, the second points to the one for modifying the access counts.
+It contains two pointers of type `void(%Tuple*, i64)*`; the first one points to the function for modifying the reference counts of captured values, the second points to the one for modifying the alias counts.
 They can be invoked using the runtime function `__quantum__rt__callable_memory_management`.
 If there are no captured values, a null pointer should be passed upon callable creation.

 ### External Callables